okta/terraform-provider-oktapam/docs/resources/resource_group_project.md

 ### Required

 - `name` (String) The human-readable name of the resource.
 Values are case-sensitive.
-- `resource_group` (String) The UUID of PAM Resource Group.
+- `resource_group` (String) The UUID of the Resource Group.

 ### Optional

 - `account_discovery` (Boolean) If `true`, will enable the discovery of local accounts on servers within the project.
-- `gateway_selector` (String) Assigns ASA Gateways with labels matching all selectors.
+- `gateway_selector` (String) Assigns Gateways with labels matching all selectors.
 At least one selector is required for traffic forwarding.
-- `next_unix_gid` (Number) The GID to use when creating a new ASA Server User.
-Default value starts at 63001.
-- `next_unix_uid` (Number) The UID to use when creating a new ASA Server User.
-Default value starts at 60001.
 - `ssh_certificate_type` (String) The SSH certificate type used by access requests.
 Options include: [`CERT_TYPE_ED25519_01`, `CERT_TYPE_ECDSA_521_01`, `CERT_TYPE_ECDSA_384_01`, `CERT_TYPE_ECDSA_256_01`, `CERT_TYPE_RSA_01`].
 'CERT_TYPE_RSA_01' is a deprecated key algorithm type.
 This option should only be used to connect to legacy systems that cannot use newer SSH versions.
 If you do need to use 'CERT_TYPE_RSA_01', it is recommended to connect via a gateway with traffic forwarding.
 Otherwise, please use a more current key algorithm.
 If left unspecified, 'CERT_TYPE_ED25519_01' is used by default.

 ### Read-Only

 - `deleted_at` (String) The UTC time of resource deletion.
 Format is '2022-01-01 00:00:00 +0000 UTC'.
 - `id` (String) The ID of this resource.
-- `team` (String) The human-readable name of the ASA Team that owns the resource.
+- `team` (String) The human-readable name of the Team that owns the resource.
 Values are lower-case.